kyoppie/kyoppie/api/docs/api-endpoints/rest/about/reserved_screen_name.md

 ## params

-This API is No Parameters.
+This API has no parameters.